 As we mentioned earlier, epidurals are used as a common pain relief method during pregnancy.
 This is because epidurals create a sense of numbness from your belly button to the upper parts of your legs.

-This procedure allows you stay awake and active all through the delivery process.
+This procedure allows you to stay awake and active all through the delivery process.
 During childbirth, epidurals are usually administered by:

 - Your obstetrician